-Such reservations ‘after the event’ raise the question as to whether the trade unions could have ameliorated the decline in mutli-employer bargaining if they had had a more realistic assessment of the its importance to them as an IPR. ..
+Such reservations ‘after the event’ raise the question as to whether the trade unions could have ameliorated the decline in multi-employer bargaining if they had had a more realistic assessment of its importance to them as an IPR.
 Two reflections are relevant here.
-First, a recognition of the significance of the institutional resources of the multi-employer bargaining system to their position would have encouraged the unions to seek to ‘shore up’ some elements of the system in the aftermath of the Donovan Report with the help of the Labour Governments of the 60s/70s..
+First, a recognition of the significance of the institutional resources of the multi-employer bargaining system to their position would have encouraged the unions to seek to ‘shore up’ some elements of the system in the aftermath of the Donovan Report with the help of the Labour Governments of the 60s/70s.

-Secondly, a more nuanced consideration of the evidence on the position of employers suggests that it is inaccurate to characterize them united in seeking to abandon sectoral bargaining.
+Secondly, a more nuanced consideration of the evidence on the position of employers suggests that it is inaccurate to characterize them as united in seeking to abandon sectoral bargaining.
 The degree of conservative satisfaction with the existing system was commented upon by the Donovan Report itself as a worry for the prospects of implementing its recommendations.
-A survey of 79 employers’ associations in 1994 found that two thirds represented employers in a negotiating body with unions to agree sectoral pay rates and they were highly satisfied with the arrangements (IRS Employment Trends,1994).
+A survey of 79 employers’ associations in 1994 found that two thirds represented employers in a negotiating body with unions to agree sectoral pay rates and they were highly satisfied with the arrangements (Industrial Relations Services,1994).

-There is evidence that the Engineering Employers’ Federation was divided on the issue(McKinlay,2011).
+There is evidence that the Engineering Employers’ Federation was divided on the issue (McKinlay,2011).
 It tended to be larger firms which broke away from the multi-employer agreements.
 Small firms in engineering were more supportive of multi-employer bargaining because of the advantages it offered them -economies on bargaining costs, taking wages out of competition, and minimization of the union impact at local level.
-Only the support of small firms could explain that there was no significant pressure from the EEF membership in the early 1980s for an end to formal bargaining procedures beyond a preference for some modest streamlining (Wiley, 1986).
+Only the support of small firms for sectoral arrangements could explain that there was no significant pressure from the EEF membership in the early 1980s for an end to formal bargaining procedures beyond a preference for some modest streamlining (Wiley, 1986).
 Therefore, an approach by the unions, building upon coalitional PRs to maintain modified national bargaining structures with small and medium sized firms, might have had a sympathetic hearing from a significant number of employers.
-Such a model could have provided for exemptions for larger employers as is common in some EU countries.
+Such a model could have provided for exemptions for larger employers as is common in some EU countries such as Spain..

-4..Worker Representation and Worker Voice.
+4. Worker Representation and Worker Voice.

 On two occasions since the Second World War the UK trade union movement has considered initiatives on worker representation and employee voice.
 The first was the Committee of Inquiry on Industrial Democracy, chaired by Lord Bullock (Bullock Report,1977).

-The majority report of the Committee of Inquiry supported representation on the unitary boards of companies with 2000 or more employees, based on equal numbers of employee and shareholder representatives plus a small number of directors co-opted jointly by the two larger groups. e The Labour Government accepted the principles of the majority report but the White Paper, in 1978, diluted its recommendations proposing that worker representatives should occupy one third of the seats on a supervisory board in a new two-tier board structure in companies with more than 2000 employees (Davies,1978).
+The majority report of the Committee of Inquiry supported representation on the unitary boards of companies with 2000 or more employees, based on equal numbers of employee and shareholder representatives plus a small number of directors co-opted jointly by the two larger groups.
+The Labour Government accepted the principles of the majority report but the White Paper, in 1978, diluted its recommendations proposing that worker representatives should occupy one third of the seats on a supervisory board in a new two-tier board structure in companies with more than 2000 employees (Davies,1978).
 In addition, emphasis was placed upon the need for voluntary arrangements to be agreed between employers and trade unions, with legislation in a back-stop role.